Chinatown Storytelling Centre

 Explore the stories of one of Vancouver's first neighbourhoods, located a 10-minute walk from Downtown.

-Over 150 stories, 8 immersive exhibits, and a theatre space await you in the heart of Chinatown.
-The award-winning Chinatown Storytelling Centre is one of Vancouver's newest attractions and Canada's only permanent exhibit space dedicated to sharing the stories of the Chinese Canadian community.
+Over 250 stories, 8 immersive exhibits, and a theatre space await you in the heart of Chinatown.
+The award-winning Chinatown Storytelling Centre is one of Vancouver's newest attractions and shares the stories from the living heritage of Chinatown.
 Journey through the stories of the railway workers who helped connect the country, Chinatown's renowned nightlife in the 1950s to 1980s, and the contemporary barrier breakers who redefined the Canadian identity, and many more.

 An unforgettable experience for the entire family, listen to the stories of Vancouver past in our pagoda phone booth, snap a photo in our recreated early-20th-century studio, and follow along the etiquette of a traditional Chinese banquet at our projection installation.
 Guests can also experience the vibrant sights and sounds of Chinatown throughout different eras in our augmented reality app.